connexcs/docs/docs/guides/stir-shaken-fcc.md

 + Smaller operators (<100,000 lines) can choose either Robocall Mitigation or SHAKEN option
 + Everyone is responsible for helping to eliminate robocalls.
 "Service Providers must police their networks".
 They can't just implement SHAKEN alone, they must be responsible for calls originating on their network.

 The FCC has already begun sending cease and desist orders, and fines to operators.
-Providers can submit certification to the FCC at https://fccprod.servicenowservices.com/rmd?id=rmd_welcome.
+Providers can submit certification to the FCC [**Robocall Mitigation Database**](https://fccprod.servicenowservices.com/rmd?id=rmd_welcome).
 90 days after the deadline for robocall mitigation program certifications (June 2021), Service Providers MUST BLOCK all calls from Service Providers that are not in the FCC database.

-## Robocall Mitigation program
-For small operators or TDM operators that can't implement SHAKEN, Robocall Mitigation is the alternative.
-While there are no specific instructions or recommendations from the FCC, they have provided some guidelines:

-+ "A robocall mitigation program is sufficient if it includes detailed practices that can reasonably be expected to significantly reduce the origination of illegal robocalls".
-+ It must actually be implemented on your network.
-+ It must be public and transparent.
-+ Providers must cooperate with the [**US Telecom Traceback Group**](https://www.ustelecom.org/the-industry-traceback-group-itg/) in a timely manner to produce requested CDRs.

 ## SHAKEN Policy Administrator (PA)
 The **Secure Telephone Identity Governance Authority (STI-GA)**, [**launched by ATIS (Alliance for